rancher/docs/content/rancher/v2.x/en/security/hardening-2.3.5/_index.md

 Execute this script to apply the `default-allow-all.yaml` the **permissive** `NetworkPolicy` to all namespaces.

 ### Reference Hardened RKE `cluster.yml` configuration
-The reference `cluster.yml` provides the configuration needed to acheive a hardened install of Rancher Kubernetes Engine (RKE).
+The reference `cluster.yml` is used by the RKE cli that provides the configuration needed to acheive a hardened install of Rancher Kubernetes Engine (RKE).
 Install [documentation](https://rancher.com/docs/rke/latest/en/installation/) is provided with additional details about the configuration items.